Air Vice-Marshal Ross Paterson

 CB OBE ADC DL BSc PGCE FCIPD

-AOS supports the Air Force Board Executive Committee, through ACAS, in order to enhance the public image and positive awareness of the RAF across Scotland in line with the Defence Mission, the RAF Command Plan and the RAF Engagement Strategy by establishing and maintaining close liaison and working relationship with:
+Air Officer Scotland supports the Air Force Board Executive Committee, through the Assistant Chief of the Air Staff, in order to enhance the public image and positive awareness of the RAF across Scotland in line with the Defence Mission, the RAF Command Plan and the RAF Engagement Strategy by establishing and maintaining close liaison and working relationship with:

 - Leaders and Officials of the Scottish Government, Local Authorities and Community Councils

 - Lord Lieutenants

 - Regional senior Royal Navy and Army representatives